How Often Should I Take My Cat to The Vet

 The vet will probably ask if your cat likes to stay indoors or prefer outdoors.
 An outdoor cat has more chances of getting viral infectious diseases; therefore, the vet will run additional tests to ensure the cat is disease-free.

 The vet will also make sure that the cat’s teeth are healthy and don’t have any cavities.
-Although, permanent teeth start developing soon in 6 to seven months old kittens.
+The permanent teeth start developing soon in 6 to seven months old kittens.
 In the adult stage, due to active eating habits, the chances of cavities are more than usual.
-So, it’s better to ask the vet regarding teeth care and how to brush cat’s teeth?
+So, it’s better to ask the vet regarding teeth care and how to brush a cat’s teeth.

 Before every visit, list out all the things you want to ask your cat’s vet so that you won’t forget anything during the checkup.